 Plea to Parliament

 I delivered the following speech to Parliament:

-Mr PYNE (Cairns—Ind) (5.19 pm): Last week it was with great pride that I marched with the Tropical Mardi Gras float at the Cairns Festival Parade.
+Mr PYNE (Cairns—Ind) (5.19 pm).
+Last week I marched with pride with the Tropical Mardi Gras float at the Cairns Festival Parade.
 I have many friends who are part of Cairns’ vibrant and active LGBTIQ community, of which I am very proud.
 It was great to celebrate with them.

 It is with a heavy heart that I would like to express my personal sorrow for the way Queensland’s LGBTIQ community has been treated in the past, as well as for a number of injustices that continue today.

 We all know that being a gay man was a criminal offence in this state prior to 1989 and of the injustice and victimisation the LGBTIQ community had been subjected to.
 While I may lack the stature of a Prime Minister, Premier or even an opposition leader, as a humble MP I say to Queensland’s LGBTI community, ‘I am sorry!’